 The potential impacts associated with the proposed development of a 25m high telecommunications mast, includes noise and visual impacts during the construction phase.
-The visual impact would remain during the operational phase and will have a low-medium negative visual impact.
+The visual impact would remain during the operational phase and will have a high negative visual impact.
 The proposed development will have a low positive socio-economic impact as the cellular network coverage in the area would be improved, and some construction jobs.
-The proposed development will have a high-medium significance on Heritage and Cultural-Historic aspects during the construction and operational phases.
-The proposed development of a 25m high telecommunications mast will have a High-medium heritage significance.
-The area proposed for the telecommunications mast is underlain by geological deposits of moderate palaeontological sensitivity, however due to the small scale of the footprint of the proposed development, it is unlikely that the proposed development will impact on significant palaeontological resources.
+The proposed development will have a low significance on Heritage and Cultural-Historic aspects during the construction and operational phases.
+The proposed development of a 25m high telecommunications mast will have a low heritage significance.

 The proposed development has an insignificant impact on ecological aspects, as the site is not located within a Critical Biodiversity Area ("CBA") or Ecological Support Area ("ESA").
 In addition, due to the site location and the nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects, as the site is totally transformed from its natural state due to past agricultural development activities on the property.
+The activity will have no impact on any freshwater resources and is regarded as insignificant.